Westlake Boys High School: Sporting

-Westlake Boys High School has built a tradition of sporting achievement throughout Auckland and New Zealand.
 The school's teams compete in all Auckland and North Harbour inter-secondary school competitions leading to regional, national and international championships.
-In 2008/09, Westlake came second in both the Gillette and Maadi Cups in 2009, in both cases, losing to Hamilton Boys'.

 Music and performing arts

-The teaching of Performing Arts within the school is assisted by the newly constructed auditorium and administration complex.
 The educational music programme covers performance, composition, analysis, history and aural skills.
 Along with the option of taking music as a subject, there is also a compulsory Year 9 course, focusing on the appreciation of music and drama in everyday life through theoretical and practical exercises, which runs for multiple weeks throughout the year.

-The school has a number of performing groups: a choir ('Voicemale'), a Barbershop Chorus ('Virtutti'), a Concert Band, Stage Band, and Junior Symphonic band.
+The school has a number of performing groups: a choir ('Voicemale'), 2 Barbershop quartets ('The Lakeside Barbers' and 'Ken and the Men') a Concert Band, Stage Band, and Junior Symphonic band.
 Orchestral groups include the Westlake Symphony, Chamber Orchestra the junior Taharoto Orchestra and the boys' string groups Conchordia and Camerata.
-The performing groups regularly win awards at the annual KBB Music Festival (formerly the Auckland Secondary Schools Band and Orchestra Festival or 'ASSBOF').
+The performing groups have won awards at the annual KBB Music Festival (formerly the Auckland Secondary Schools Band and Orchestra Festival or 'ASSBOF').
 Some groups, such as the Choralation Choir, which won the platinum award at the Big Sing Finale in 2009, 2010, and 2011 are combined with Westlake Girls High School.

-The school also holds (mostly annual) drama productions.
-Recent productions have included Oliver!, Guys & Dolls, School of Rock, Wind in the Willows, Once on Chunuk Bair, Footloose, Romeo and Juliet, Joseph and the Amazing Technicolor Dreamcoat, Little Shop of Horrors, A Midsummer Night's Dream and The Government Inspector.

-Houses

-The houses of Westlake Boys are: